mrismanaziz/Reforestation/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## Why do pirates not know the alphabet?
+They always get stuck at "C".